wzj33300/library/math/sqrt_mod.hpp.md

 ## A Simple and Fast Algorithm

-I think this algorithm is identical to Bostan-Mori's algorithm.
+I think this algorithm is identical to Bostan--Mori's algorithm.
 I omit the details here.

 ## Reference